RichardJActon/xenothesis/content/episode/25_GATTACA_Special.md

 00:02:05 - The challenge of predicting the future in a science of complexity like biology\
 00:04:23 - Go Watch the Film if you have not already\
 00:05:20 - Info about the GATTACA release 24th oct 1997 [1]\
-00:06:45 - A somewhat dystopina biopunk film set in a world where genetic engeneering is commonplace\
+00:06:45 - A somewhat dystopian biopunk film set in a world where genetic engineering is commonplace\
 00:07:45 - Non-state eugenics, 'voluntarily' by private persons wanting their offspring to have the best chances\
 00:09:55 - Cast [2]\
 00:10:50 - Ethan Hawke and Uma Thurman met on set got married [3] \
 00:11:34 - Is that Hank?
 [4]\
-00:12:46 - Character Names, Vincent Freeman, irene cassini, Eugene Morrow (GATTACA) [5]\
+00:12:46 - Character Names, Vincent Freeman, Irene cassini, Eugene Morrow (GATTACA) [5]\
 00:15:28 - Awards [6]\
 00:15:50 - Poor box office performance [7]\
 00:17:20 - Pacing, Compelling\
 00:18:20 - Production design, spiral staircases [8]\
-00:19:25 - High modernist aestetic [9] in locations and cinematography\
+00:19:25 - High modernist aesthetic [9] in locations and cinematography\
 00:19:40 - Marin County Civic centre [10], Frank lloyd wright [11]\
 00:21:42 - Clothing [8]\
 00:22:04 - Valids High culture, Invalids low culture [8]\
 00:23:30 - CLA building [12] \
 00:24:20 - Cars 1950-60 era bodywork with made to look/sound electric [13]\
 00:25:20 - Score - Michael Nyman [14]\
-00:26:52 - Cinamatographer [15]\
+00:26:52 - Cinematographer [15]\
 00:27:20 - Use of colour, Green symbolises nature and danger [16]\
-00:32:22 - If you still have not watched the movie this is where it gets spolier heavy\
+00:32:22 - If you still have not watched the movie this is where it gets spoiler heavy\
 00:33:28 - We 'borrowed' other people's film appreciation skills for the previous section\
 00:35:00 - Setting / World [1]\
-00:36:20 - Genetic descrimination 'Genoism' illegal but widespread.\
+00:36:20 - Genetic discrimination 'Genoism' illegal but widespread.\
-00:37:16 - Much more reporduction in now IVF, if you are not 'god children' / 'faith births'\
+00:37:16 - Much more reproduction in now IVF, if you are not 'god children' / 'faith births'\
-00:38:00 - Widespread access to embryo selection, genetic engeneering an extra ($) [17]\
+00:38:00 - Widespread access to embryo selection, genetic engineering an extra ($) [17]\
-00:38:45 - Real world law GINA (Genetic information non-descrimination act versions introduced in 1995 passed in 2008) [18]\
+00:38:45 - Real world law GINA (Genetic information non-discrimination act versions introduced in 1995 passed in 2008) [18]\
 00:40:15 - Data privacy Ancestry, 23 and me etc. legal work arounds [19, 20]\
-00:41:18 - We are skeptical that the american healthcare system won't manage to genetically descriminate anyway\
+00:41:18 - We are skeptical that the american healthcare system won't manage to genetically discriminate anyway\
 00:41:55 - Vincent - naturally conceived many genetic risk factors [21].\
 00:42:26 - Anton his younger brother who is genetically selected, and gets his father's name.\
 00:43:38 - Anton is taller despite being younger\
-00:44:04 - They play chicken with who is the first to turn back when swimming out ot sea.\
+00:44:04 - They play chicken with who is the first to turn back when swimming out to sea.\
-00:44:50 - Favouristism, rivalry, expectations and the ambition of space travel\
+00:44:50 - Favouritism, rivalry, expectations and the ambition of space travel\
 00:45:45 - Vincent wins at chicken for the first time and it changes everything\
 00:47:20 - Vincent leaves Home and has a janitorial job a GATTACA, can't get past the genetic tests whenever he applies despite hard work\
 00:47:48 - Meets black market false identity broker pairs him with Jerome Eugene Morrow\
 00:48:20 - Drastic measures to take on Jerome's identity\
-00:49:20 - Gets in at GATTACA, assigned ot be navigator on a mission to Titan\
+00:49:20 - Gets in at GATTACA, assigned to be navigator on a mission to Titan\
 00:50:00 - Inciting action: Murder of an administrator at GATTACA, Vincent's eyelash found at the scene\
-00:50:30 - Love interest: Irene cassini, Valid but with eleveated risk of heart failure.\
+00:50:30 - Love interest: Irene Cassini, Valid but with elevated risk of heart failure.\
 00:51:40 - Eugene deliberately walked in front of the car that paralysed him\
 00:51:40 - Pressure of expectation and failing to live up to it\
 00:52:38 - It hits you hard when you realise you are not best in your peer group anymore\
-00:55:10 - How are they handling genetic engeneering in the olymics? not addressed in detail.\
+00:55:10 - How are they handling genetic engineering in the olymics? not addressed in detail.\
 00:56:29 - No-holds-barred olymics with all the Drugs?\
 00:57:55 - Everyone with olymic ambitions trains hard, the genetically gifted who train hard lead the pack\
 00:58:05 - Trade-offs - you can't be the optimal sprinter and marathon runner [22] at the same time and you could genetically optimise for either, consent issue\